MISP/misp-modules/README.md

 MISP modules are autonomous modules that can be used to extend [MISP](https://github.com/MISP/MISP) for new services such as expansion, import, export and workflow action.

-MISP modules can be also installed and used without MISP as a [standalone tool accessible via a convenient web interface](./website).
+MISP modules can be also installed and used without [MISP](https://misp-project.org/) as a [standalone tool accessible via a convenient web interface](./website).

 The modules are written in Python 3 following a simple API interface.
 The objective is to ease the extensions of MISP functionalities without modifying core components.
 The API is available via a simple REST API which is independent from MISP installation or configuration and can be used with other tools.
+The API is also documented automatically via an OpenAPI end-point or a swagger file.

 For more information: [Extending MISP with Python modules](https://www.misp-project.org/misp-training/3.1-misp-modules.pdf) slides from [MISP training](https://github.com/MISP/misp-training).

 # Installation

 Installation instructions can be found in the [installation documentation](https://misp.github.io/misp-modules/install/).

 # How to add your own MISP modules?

 Developing a MISP module yourself is fairly easy.
-Start with a template or existing module and continue from there. \
+Start with a template or existing module and continue from there.
 More information can be found in the [contribute](https://misp.github.io/misp-modules/contribute/) section of the documentation.

 # Documentation